Emory Educational Garden Project

 • A variety of produce, including tomatoes, lettuce, beans, eggplants, broccoli, strawberries, kohlrabi, and more, are all grown in the Emory Educational Gardens around campus.

 • The fruits and vegetables in the gardens are grown for educational purposes, to help aspiring gardeners become more comfortable with growing food.
-Volunteers are also rewarded with the fruits of their labor by taking home the produce that they cultivate and harvest.
+Volunteers are also rewarded with the fruits of their labor.
+By contributing 1 hour a week, they can take home produce they harvest from any of the gardens.

-• The Educational Gardens contribute to our Sustainability Vision by providing a safe habitat for pollinators and replacing turf grass with more biodiverse ecosystems.
+• All of the excess produce from the gardens each week is donated to those in need through the Free99 Fridge located on the corner of North Decatur Rd. and Scotts Blvd.
+The Educational Gardens contribute to our Sustainability Vision by providing a safe habitat for pollinators and replacing turf grass with more biodiverse ecosystems.

 How It Works